Sanjilsharma7074/Web-Development/nodeJS/18_Nodejs_Authentication/README.md

 3. Let's first make a route for sign up within routes/user.js.

-  - /user will have a post route within which we can create the new user.
+  - user will have a post route within which we can create the new user.
+  - we can then successfully login using the registered data on /login route.

+4. We'll now learn to generate a cookie(an unique id) when logging in the page.

+5. After generating a cookie we can easily store the data of the user through middlewares by parsing through the cookie value.